Punctured logarithmic maps: Punctured maps

-The monoids $\ocM_{W,\bar w}$ obtained from basic punctured maps also have formally the same description as for stable logarithmic maps described in \cite[Prop.~1.19]{LogGW} and \cite[Prop.~2.28]{decomposition}.
+The monoids $\ocM_{W,\ol w}$ obtained from basic punctured maps also {formally have} the same description as for stable logarithmic maps described in \cite[Prop.\,1.19]{LogGW} and \cite[Prop.\,2.28]{decomposition}.
 We provide a full proof of this description emphasizing the tropical perspective.